The Excel Quick Access Toolbar is ideal for adding your favorite commands or storing macros because it is always visible.

 Click on the icon, and Excel will execute the macro.

-If you work with more than one macro, you can add a unique icon for each command.
-(By default, all newly added macro has a default icon)
+If you work with multiple macros, you can add a unique icon for each command.
+(By default, all newly added macro has a default icon.)

 - Open the Options dialog box